David T. Daniels

-David Daniels (born February 1, 1957) is a Republican politician who served as the Director of the Ohio Department of Agriculture from February 2012 until October 2018.
+David Daniels (born February 1, 1957) is a Republican politician who since October 2020 is a Highland County, Ohio Commissioner.
+He previously served as the director of the Ohio Department of Agriculture from February 2012 until October 2018.
 From 2011 to 2012, he represented the 17th District as a member of the Ohio Senate.
 From 2003 to 2010, he served as a member of the Ohio House of Representatives, representing the 86th District.
+Daniels previously served as Highland County commissioner from 1997 to 2002.
+He was mayor of Greenfield, Ohio from 1988 to 1995, and served as a City Council from 1984 to 1988.

 Career

 Prior to government, Daniels and his father managed the Daniels Brothers Farm.
 Daniels served four years on Greenfield City Council and was Mayor for eight years.
 He also served as a Highland County Commissioner for six years.

 With an open seat available in 2002, Daniels won a three-way primary to take the Republican nomination with 41.85% of the vote.
 He defeated Democrat Bill Horne with 63.4% of the vote to take his first term.
 In 2004, he again defeated Horne with 61.08% of the vote, and again with 53.16% of the vote in 2006.
-Daniels was selected as Chairman of the State Government and Elections Committee for the 127th General Assembly.
+Daniels was selected as chairman of the State Government and Elections Committee for the 127th General Assembly.
 In 2008, Daniels again beat Horne with 57.5% of the vote to take a final term.